The Scholars (novel)

 Set in the Ming period, The Scholars describes and often satirizes academic scholars.
 The first and last chapters portray recluses, but most of the loosely connected plotlines that form the bulk of the novel are didactic stories, on the one hand holding up exemplary Confucian behavior, but on the other ridiculing over-ambitious scholars and the imperial examination system.

 Promoting naturalistic attitudes over belief in the supernatural, the author rejects the popular belief in retribution: his bad characters suffer no punishment.
 The characters in these stories are intellectuals, perhaps based on the author's friends and contemporaries.
 Although the novel's tone is highly caustic, a major incident in the novel is the main character Du Shaoqing's attempt to renovate his family's ancestral temple, suggesting the author shared with Du a belief in the importance of Confucianism in life in spite of his criticism.

 The Scholars was one of the first major novels to popularize a vernacular style now called baihua.
 Classical phrases (wenyan) appear occasionally, but only in the speech of elite characters.
-Language reformers in the early 20th century New Culture Movement used the novel to support their view that wenyan was a form of snobbery.
+Language reformers in the early 20th-century New Culture Movement used the novel to support their view that wenyan was a form of snobbery.

 Analysis

 Content, meaning and ideology

-The Scholars is a satirical novel that describes the life activities of various Chinese Confucian scholars, prudently set mostly in the Ming dynasty (i.e. the early 16th century AD).
+The Scholars is a satirical novel that describes the life activities of various Chinese Confucian scholars, prudently set mostly in the early 16th century during the Ming dynasty that preceded the Qing.
 Addressing the ruling Qing dynasty could lead to capital punishment; thus it was safer to depict Ming intellectual life.
 Characters are obsessed by the fame and glory of civil service to the point of losing sanity.
 Some of them are philosophically dogmatic, rigidly following the old ways and denying all flexibility and innovation.
 Some are hypocrites, spending days talking about morality and ethics but actually living despicable and useless lives.
 Some are so corrupted that they eagerly sacrifice friends, relatives and family for ever more fame and glory.
 Via these scholars and the novel's sarcastic voices, Wu Jingzi indirectly criticized the civil service examination and education system under the Qing dynasty.